 - Call the FEMA Helpline at 800-621-3362 to apply

-- If you use a relay service, such as video relay (VRS), captioned telephone or other service, give FEMA the number for that service.
-The Helpline is open seven days a week, 6 a.m. to 10 p.m.
+- If you use a relay service, such as a video relay (VRS), captioned telephone or other services, give FEMA the number for that service.
+The Helpline is open seven days a week, 7 a.m. to 11 p.m.
 Press 2 for Spanish or 3 for an interpreter who speaks your language.

 MAIL, FAX OR UPLOAD YOUR LATE APPLICATION DOCUMENTS

-You must submit valid documents within 60 days from the date the late application was completed.
+You must submit suitable documentation to support and justify the reason for the delay within 60 days from the date the late application was due.
 Be sure to sign and date your documents.
-Include your nine-digit FEMA application number and the disaster number (DR-4676-IL) on all supporting documents.
+Include your nine-digit FEMA application number and the disaster number (DR-4677-SC) on all supporting documents.

 NON-FEDERAL ASSISTANCE AVAILABLE

-Local non-profit and private organizations may be able to offer additional assistance if you’re ineligible for federal assistance or if you didn’t receive enough assistance to cover your disaster related expenses.
-The United Way of Greater St. Louis, Inc. helps connect flood survivors to resources that will help with the recovery process.
+Local non-profit and private organizations may be able to offer additional assistance if you’re ineligible for federal assistance or if you didn’t receive enough assistance to cover your disaster-related expenses.
+The United Way Association of South Carolina helps connect survivors to resources that will help with the recovery process.